Nordic Exhibition of 1888: Epilogue

 By the 1880s the romantic thought of Industrial art was anachronistic.
 The idea consisted both of a belief in qualities of the ethnic bloodline which was reflected in the handiwork.
 It required extraordinary political will, to impose the implications hereof into the realm of everyday life.
 To turn ordinary and educated men on that kind of scheme was uphill all the way.

 Nevertheless, this was what the group of originators aimed at by arranging the Expo.
 It must be concluded they failed.
 Rather it seems like a majority of those involved went along for the roller coaster ride.
 This is not to say that the expo did not cause any long lasting results.
 On the contrary it did; in almost infinite numbers.
 But the flourishing of Industrial art was not one of them.
-Rather the concept was placed in a museum, where it is still to be enjoyed today.
+Rather the concept was placed in a museum.

 At the close of the exhibition, the Swedish Villa was purchased by Queen Louise and had it rebuilt at Bernstorff Palace, where it was used by the Royal family until the death of Prince Valdemar in 1939.
 The small house stood vacant for many years until it was restored in 1995 and then rented out for private use.